 Participate in a Focus Group on Wednesday

-Children with Diabetes presents our 9th annual family conference!
-Join world-renowned clinicians, researchers, physicians, adults, children, and families with diabetes to learn the most current information in diabetes care.
+Children with Diabetes (CWD) presents our 10th annual Friends for Life conference!
+Join our international group of world-renowned clinicians, researchers, physicians, adults, children, and families with diabetes to learn the most current information in diabetes care.
 Attend educational sessions and get cutting-edge ideas for your family's diabetes management.
 Participate in parent discussion groups and find new, creative ways to help and motivate your children.
+Connect in-person with families you've met through the CWD online community.
 Watch toddlers and teens, young parents and grandparents, new diabetes professionals and practiced clinicians make new and lifelong friendships.
 This is a conference you won't ever forget!

 - Families and individuals with type 1 diabetes

 - Young adults, teens, school-age children, and younger children